byteab/Twitter-React-Native/README.md

 ## How to run

-install packages in the root directory and inside `proxy-server` folder and then run both expo and proxy-server
+install packages in the root and `proxy-server` folder and then run both expo and proxy-server
 ```bash
 yarn & yarn start